ucfcbb/GINClus/README.md

 ### Important Notes
 *** The PDB files 6EK0 and 4P95 have recently become obsolette and have been removed from the motif location input file 'IL_cluster_input.csv'.
+*** Generating images for all the subclusters is optional and takes comparatively longer time generate all the images.

 ### Terms
 Where appropriate, please cite the following GINClus paper: